btoney1988/readme_generator/testREADME.md

 * [Questions](#questions)

 # Installation
- -
+ - The dependencies to be installed are:

 # Usage
- - Your task is to create a command-line application that dynamical
+ - This app is used for

 # License
- -
+ - The project is liscensed under

 # Contributing
- - undefined
+ - Contributers: undefined

 # Tests
- - undefined
+ - Run the undefined command for testing.

 # Questions
  - "https://www.github.com/"